raspberrypilearning/build-a-buggy/en/step_3.md

 --- /task ---

 --- task ---
-The motor that changed direction is the right-hand motor.
-If that was the one you labeled **'right'**, then there's nothing to change yet.
-If it was the one you labeled **'left'**, you need to alter your `Robot` object in your file to switch around the `left` and `right` pin numbers:
+The motor that changed direction is the right-side motor.
+If that was the one you labelled **'right'**, then there's nothing to change yet.
+If it was the one you labelled **'left'**, you need to alter your `Robot` object in your file to switch around the `left` and `right` pin numbers:

 ```python